Hunedoara, Romania Hero Image

 Creative Hub Hunedoara$50A smaller, locally-run coworking space that fosters a collaborative atmosphere.
 Perfect for those seeking a more intimate and community-oriented work environment.
 Located in a central area of Hunedoara, easily accessible.

 Planning to live in Hunedoara long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →